-- We have expended \$53 million more this year compared to the same period in FY2011. - The FY2012 Capital Improvement Program had a thirty-four percent increase in obligation rate and a sixty-seven percent increase in expenditure rate when compared to the first quarter of FY2011. - All 52 of the FY2011 Buses have been received.
-In addition, 28 of the 100 replacement buses scheduled for FY2012 have been received. - Major repairs were completed on escalators at the Dupont Circle (2), Federal Triangle, Fort Totten, McPherson Square (2), College Park-U of MD, Huntington, and Metro Center Metrorail stations. - In addition, rehabilitations were completed on escalators at the Dupont Circle, Judiciary Square, Farragut North, Franconia-Springfield, Gallery Pl-Chinatown, Foggy Bottom-GWU, Metro Center (2), and Wheaton Metrorail stations. - Continued red line rehabilitation between Dupont Circle and Silver Spring stations. - Approximately \$17 million in capital expenses were incorrectly coded to the operating budget in August and July.
+- We have expended \$53 million more this year compared to FY2011 in the Capital Program. - The FY2012 Capital Improvement Program had a thirty-four percent increase in obligation rate and a sixty-seven percent increase in expenditure rate when compared to year-to-date FY2011. - All of the FY2011 Buses have been received.
+In addition, 28 of the 100 replacement buses scheduled for FY2012 have been received. - Major repairs were on escalators at the College Park-U of MD, Dupont Circle, Huntington, McPherson Square and Metro Center Metrorail stations have been completed.
+In addition, full rehabilitiations to escalators at three Metrorail stations have been completed. - Continued red line rehabilitation between Dupont Circle and Silver Spring stations. - Approximately \$17 million in capital expenses were incorrectly coded to the operating budget in August and July.
 These expenses will be transferred to capital program during second quarter.